If you’re an adventurous sort you might be interested in taking up temporary residence in a foreign country. Have you considered house sitting abroad?

-Just over two years ago Ben and I signed up to become house sitters, created a profile and began applying for our first assignment.
-Unfamiliar with the concept we were a little unsure how to approach the task of responding to home owners who had shown interest in our profile.
+In 2011 I joined TrustedHousesitters, created a profile and began applying for my first house sitting stay.
+Unfamiliar with the concept I was a little unsure how to approach the task of responding to home owners who had shown interest in my profile.

-A week after we sent our first application we received a reply from a family in Costa Rica.
+A week after I sent my first application I received a reply from a family in Costa Rica.
 They were visiting relatives in the USA and required house and pet care for a period of six weeks.

 Now Costa Rica was somewhere I’d come across during my school geography lessons, this I was sure.
 However I was having a hard time racking my brain for any further snippets of information about the country.

-The inhabitants spoke Spanish, we did not.
-They experienced two seasons, we were used to four.
-The country was in sunny Central America, we were in cold and rainy England.
+The inhabitants spoke Spanish, I did not.
+They experienced two seasons, I was used to four.
+The country was in sunny Central America, I was in cold and rainy England.
 Unfortunately my knowledge dwindled into speculative musings at this point and my internal panic alarm went off.

 If you’re going to be living in a foreign country your first consideration should be whether or not you will require a visa for your stay.
-Do not assume that your tourist visa will cover you for duration of the assignment.
+Do not assume that your tourist visa will cover you for the duration of the sit.

 Consider how you will get the visa.
 Will it be granted on arrival or will you need to apply before your departure?

 Decide if you will need to work during the assignment to fund your stay.
 If so be aware that you will need to apply for the relevant employment visa.
-Make the home owner aware of your intention to work.
-It may be that they require someone to be at the property 24/7, if so this may not be a suitable assignment for you.
+Make the homeowner aware of your intention to work.
+It may be that they require someone to be at the property 24/7, if so this may not be a suitable sit for you.

-Find out what transport options will be available to you during the assignment.
-Some home owners leave a vehicle for your use whereas others will expect you to provide your own or utilise public transport.
+Find out what transport options will be available to you during the sit.
+Some homeowners leave a vehicle for your use whereas others will expect you to provide your own or utilise public transport.

-- Consider the logistics involved with travelling to and from the assignment.
-Factor in your air fare as well as ground transport once you land.
+Consider the logistics involved with travelling to and from the sit.
+Factor in your airfare as well as ground transport once you land.
 Consider public transport, vehicle hire and any additional layover accommodation costs.

-- Protect yourself.
-Never transfer any money to a home owner as a ‘down payment’ on utilities or to secure the assignment.
+Protect yourself.
+NEVER TRANSFER MONEY TO A HOME OWNER AS A DOWN PAYMENT on utilities or to secure the sit.
 If asked express your concern and ask to pay in full once you arrive at the property.

-- Generally all the requirements of the assignment are detailed on the home owners advert however we like to confirm exactly what our responsibilities will entail before accepting a position.
-We feel it is vitally important to spend as much time as you can conversing with the home owner before committing to house sit.
+Generally all the requirements of the sit are detailed on the homeowner’s advert however I like to confirm exactly what my responsibilities will entail before accepting a position.
+I feel it is vitally important to spend as much time as you can conversing with the homeowner before committing to house sit.